FabioQzz/EMIOT_project/Docs/matlab.md

 ## File Structure
 The `Blocks` folder contains the Simulink blocks.

-The `Scripts` folder contains the MATLAB scripts used to launche the MATLAB simulation and the text files containing the input data for the simulation.
+The `Scripts` folder contains the MATLAB scripts used to launch the MATLAB simulation and the text files containing the input data for the simulation.
 ```
 Matlab
 ├── Blocks